 You are now the woman with the issue of blood.
 What is this issue of blood?
 A running womb is not a productive womb.
 She held it for 12 years, she was incapable of conceiving.
-She could not give form to that I walk as though I were.
+She could not give form to her longing because of the running of the issue of blood.
+You are told her faith closed it.
+As the womb closes it can give form to the seed or idea.